 |Authority||Who has written it?
 Are they qualified to write on the subject?
 Who is the publisher?|

 |Purpose||Why was it written?
 Was it written for academic purposes?
 Who were the intended audience?
 Is there bias?|

 Journals cover a range of sources, including newspapers; magazines and scholarly journals.
 News and research around your subject area are usually published first in journals.
 A journal can be useful:

-A full list of our online journals is available on our A - Z of e-journals Listing.
+You can search for journals using Library Search.
+Most of our journals are available online.
 Print-only journals are available in your campus library.
 If the article you need is not accessible directly from this university, you can request it via Inter-Library Loan.